mvanderkamp/westures/README.md

 something fancy the gesture element should probably be contained inside the region element.
 It could even be the region element.

 Now for an example.
-Suppose you have a div (id 'pannable') within which you want to detect a Pan gesture.
+Suppose you have a div (id 'pannable', although this is irrelevant from Westures' perspective) within which you want to detect a Pan gesture.
 First we need to find the element.

 ```javascript
 const pannable = document.querySelector('#pannable');
 ```

 And we also need a handler.
 This function will be called whenever a gesture hook returns non-null data.
-For Pan, this is just the move phase, but the handler doesn't need to know that.
+For `Pan`, this is just the move phase, but the handler doesn't need to know that.
 The data returned by the hook will be available inside the handler.

 ```javascript
 function panLogger(data) {